Further Investigation of the Survivability of Code Technical Debt Items: Discussion

-However, we observed patterns that contrast what was found in previous research studies.
-We found that after $100$ days, the survival probability is below $20\%$ for the investigated systems (except \texttt{OS2} which has a survival probability of $38.40.2\%$), while the study by Tufano et~al.~\cite{tufano2017and} found that it was after $1000$ days when the survival probability achieved similar values.
-This might be owing to the fact that we have extended the scope of our analysis to more code smells, but also included bugs and vulnerabilities, which were not in the scope of previous research studies.
-We hypothesize that some of the five code smells analyzed in the the previous study by Tufano et~al.~\cite{tufano2017and} might not be the priority for developers in their maintenance activities, in line with what is found in~\cite{Palomba2018}.
-Furthermore, Chatzigeorgiou and Manakos~\cite{chatzigeorgiou2010investigating} observed that code smells are never removed and stay as long as the software system operates which is also in contrast to our observation.
-Although a similar pattern can be observed in industrial systems, the tails of the survival models in Figure~\ref{fig:03_all_issues_surv} and Figure~\ref{fig:05_types_surv_all} suggest that the highest number of days and highest number of commits that a code TDI is predicted to stay in the system might be smaller, as compared to open-source systems.
+The study by Tufano et~al.~\cite{tufano2017and} found that it was after $1000$ days when the survival probability achieved similar values.
+This might be owing to the fact that we have extended the scope of our analysis to include a much wider set of code smells (the study by Tufano et~al.~\cite{tufano2017and} only studied five code-smells), and we also analysed bugs and vulnerabilities, which were not in the scope of previous research studies.
+We hypothesise that some of the five code smells analysed in the previous study by Tufano et~al.~\cite{tufano2017and} might not be the priority for developers in their maintenance activities, in line with what is found in~\cite{Palomba2018}.
+Furthermore, we have observed a completely different behaviour when it comes to code-smells.
+Chatzigeorgiou and Manakos~\cite{chatzigeorgiou2010investigating} observed that code smells are never removed and stay as long as the software system operates.
+Similarly, Marcilio et~al.~\cite{marcilio2019static} observed that a low percentage ($8.76\%$) of the code TDIs, including bugs, code smells, and vulnerabilities, are removed, suggesting that not all code TDIs detected by SonarQube are relevant to the developers.

-Additionally, we consider the activities tagged by developers and how they affect the survivability of code TDIs in \texttt{Ind1} system.
-The analysis in Table~\ref{tab:m3_death} reveals that commits identified as a ``Refactoring'' and ``New Development'' contribute more towards the removal of code TDIs as is also discussed in our work~\cite{zabardast2020}, but also in previous works in the area, e.g., the work of Kim et~al.~\cite{kim2014empirical}.
-Commits identified as refactorings and new development contribute to the removal of around one-third of the code TDIs.

-It is important to note that the target of the bug fixing activities might not be $100\%$ aligned with what SonarQube categorizes as \textit{Bugs} or \textit{Vulnerabilities}.
-In other words, as we discuss in Section~\ref{sec:threats_to_validity}, developers might be fixing bugs and vulnerabilities that are not detected by SonarQube as such, and the ones detected by SonarQube might not be the priority for developers.

-Our analysis reveals that refactoring is responsible for the removal of $15.56\%$ of the code smells on the industrial system \texttt{Ind1}.
-This is in contrast to prior study by Tufano et~al.~\cite{tufano2017and} where they observed that $80\%$ of the studied code smell instances in open-source systems survive with only $9\%$ removed after refactorings are applied.
-Our finding is almost double the percentage observed by Tufano et~al.~\cite{tufano2017and} in open-source systems.
-The higher ratio of code-smell-removal can be owing to the fact that we analyze a bigger amount of code smells types as compared to the code smells types addressed by Tufano et~al. in their study~\cite{tufano2017and}, since we extended the scope from 5 code smells to 326 code smells, 109 types of bugs, and 50 types of vulnerabilities.